-- Give immediate help to casualties with common injuries or illnesses and those arising from specific hazards within the school - When necessary ensure that an ambulance or other professional medical help is called - Check the contents of first aid kits and replenish as necessary has a responsibility to:
+- Give immediate help to casualties with common injuries or illnesses and those arising from specific hazards within the school - When necessary ensure that an ambulance or other professional medical help is Called - Check the contents of first aid kits and replenish as necessary

 We have trained first aiders on site at all times throughout the school day who are aware of the most common serious medical conditions at this school.
+All PE teachers are first aid trained.
+Training is refreshed (frequency)